BrentGG/iot_assigment_3/README.md

 docker buildx use pynqbuilder
 ```

+## Using DockerHub

 Then it was time to build using buildx and push the images to a registry.
-I tried to use the Github registry for this but I couldn't get this to work so decided to use Dockerhub instead.
+I tried to use the Github registry for this but I couldn't get this to work so decided to use Dockerhub instead (it turns out using de Github registry is actually just as easy, the process is described in the next section).
 First you must login to Dockerhub, then the command goes as follows:
 ```
 docker login
 ```